-- In the proposed sites,required cleaning, earth excavation, brick work, ring pits placement, placement of long pan with U trap, etc. For household toilet 2 sets of ring pits will be required, one set will be used as containment well & another is soak well.
-300mm height& 1200 mm diameter 7 rings will be used for each pit.
+- Site selection (already done), site cleaning, earth excavation, brick work, ring pits placement, placement of long pan with U trap, etc. For household toilet 2 sets of ring pits will be required, one set will be used as containment well & another is sock well.
+300mm depth & 1200 mm diameter 7 pits will be used for each pit.
 Bottom of containment well will be sealed with 100mm thick RCC casting.
-Same design will be used for every single toilet. - Construction of toilet superstructure with CI sheet, angle, etc. - Supply of Bucket, water pot (mug &bodna), brush for cleaning, basket (for used toilet paper, menstrual waste, etc.), sticker on awareness to put the menstrual pad or cloths in bin not inside the toilet - Environmental & Social monitoring Works
+Same design will be used for every single toilet.
+Typical design of HH toilet is attached in Appendix-4. - Construction of toilet superstructure with CI sheet, angle, etc. - Supply of Bucket, water pot (mug &bodna), brush for cleaning, basket (for used toilet paper, menstrual waste, etc.), sticker on awareness to put the menstrual pad or cloths in bin not inside the toilet - Environmental & Social monitoring Works